Dawud Wharnsby: Personal life

 In 1993, David Howard Wharnsby embraced the teachings of the Qur'an changing his name to "Dawud" (Arabic: داوود) – the Arabic form of "David" – and added the name "Ali" (Arabic: علي) to his surname.
 The name "Ali" was dropped from professional use in 2003, but remains a part of his legal name.
 Wharnsby has identified himself as a Muslim since 1993 and also adheres to the principles of Unitarian Universalism.

-Married in 2003, Dawud Wharnsby, his wife and their two children reside seasonally in the state of Colorado, United States, Abbottabad, Pakistan and in Waterloo, Ontario, Canada.
+Married in 2003, Dawud Wharnsby, his wife and their two children have lived at times in Colorado, United States, Abbottabad, Pakistan and in Waterloo, Ontario, Canada.
+Wharnsby and his family have resided in Nashville, Tennessee since July 2022.

 Though family ties do exist, Dawud Wharnsby is not to be confused with film editor David Wharnsby, also a native of the Kitchener-Waterloo area.

 In the media

 Dawud Wharnsby was named in a November 21, 2008 article by The Sun, as being a primary influence in an alleged conversion to the religion of Islam by pop star Michael Jackson.
 The article stated that Wharnsby and fellow musician Idris Phillips were "pals" of Michael Jackson and had talked to him "about their beliefs, and how they thought they had become better people after they converted.".
 The article was subsequently run by major print and television media worldwide.

-Following the death of Michael Jackson on June 25, 2009 the original Sun article resurfaced, intensifying rumours surrounding Jackson's religious affiliation and his alleged "conversion" to the religion of Islam through the counsel of Dawud Wharnsby and Idris Phillips.
+Following the death of Michael Jackson on June 25, 2009, the original Sun article resurfaced, intensifying rumours surrounding Jackson's religious affiliation and his alleged "conversion" to the religion of Islam through the counsel of Dawud Wharnsby and Idris Phillips.
 A June 26, 2009 public statement by Wharnsby, initially presented on his official website stated:

 "For the record: Though our professional circles did cross-over slightly...
 I never had the honour or pleasure of meeting Michael Jackson personally, nor did we ever correspond on matters of our professions, personal lives or faiths."

 On the topic of conversion, Wharnsby also stated:

 "My approach to faith does not include concepts of "conversion/reversion" or "propagation", so the very idea that I would have even tried to "convert" Mr. Jackson (or anyone else for that matter) to my spiritual perspective, is silly."

 In November 2009 Dawud Wharnsby's name was included in the category of "Entertainment and The Arts" on a list of the 500 Most Influential Muslims, compiled by The Royal Islamic Strategic Studies Centre (Jordan), and published with support of Georgetown University's Prince Alwaleed Bin Talal Center for Muslim-Christian Understanding.
-Wharnsby was also included on the follow up lists of 2010, 2011, 2012, 2013/2014, and 2014/2015.
+Wharnsby has also been included on all follow-up lists published annually until the present date.